Delta Force (2025 video game)

-Delta Force, formerly Delta Force: Hawk Ops, is a free-to-play first-person tactical shooter video game developed and published by TiMi Studio Group for Windows PC, iOS and Android devices, while the home consoles launch arrived in August 2025.
-It is part of the computer FPS Delta Force series, previously developed and published by NovaLogic.
+Delta Force, formerly Delta Force: Hawk Ops, is a free-to-play first-person tactical shooter video game developed by Team Jade and published by TiMi Studio Group for Windows PC, iOS and Android devices, while the home consoles launch arrived in August 2025.
+It is part of the Delta Force series, previously developed and published by NovaLogic.
 The group also develops the game under its development division TiMi-J3, known for developing Call of Duty: Mobile.

-Originally titled simply Delta Force, and then amended to Delta Force: Hawk Ops, on August 20, 2024, the game's title was reverted to just Delta Force.
-The game was officially launched on April 21, 2025, through mobile phones and PC and August 19, 2025, for PlayStation 5 and Xbox Series X|S.
+Originally titled Delta Force, and amended to Delta Force: Hawk Ops, on August 20, 2024, the game's title was reverted to Delta Force.
+The game was launched on April 21, 2025, through mobile phones and PC and August 19, 2025, for PlayStation 5 and Xbox Series X|S.

 Gameplay

-Players assume the role of military operators with unique abilities on the battlefield in an unnamed conflict between factions GTI and Haavk.
-Set in present-day locations, these battles are extensive, with military vehicles such as tanks and helicopters available for players to control.
-Players can customize their vehicles, weapons, and characters.
+Players assume the role of military operators in the midst of a conflict between the Global Threat Initiative (GTI), a paramilitary organization, and Haavk, a progressive yet questionable international corporation.

-The multiplayer is free to play with optional micro-transactions, and developers have opted against pay-to-win elements, with a separate game currency for cosmetics (mostly with collaborations).
-Aside from Warfare, a mode where teams are allocated tickets to win a game, the game also features an extraction mode known as Hazard Operations.
-Player progression is largely shared across different platforms with some limitations.
+The game is free to play with optional microtransactions, primarily consisting of cosmetics (including some crossovers).
+There are two primary game-modes, Warfare, a massive-scale multiplayer mode similar to Battlefield, and an extraction shooter mode known as Hazard Operations.
+Player progression is shared across different platforms with some limitations.

-Tactics

-Operations mode is a loot and extract style game with several player teams battling for a limited amount of high value items, such as the "Heart of Africa" and the "Battle Tank Model", the proceeds of which allow players to purchase better equipment and/or upgrades to their base.
-Successful extraction requires coordination and decisive planning, as enemy operator special abilities make movement and positioning crucial to obtaining tactical advantage.
-It is generally favorable to have a Stinger in every 3 man team, as smoke screen provides an extremely versatile offensive and defensive tool to temporarily modify the map.
-It is also advised to warm up with your team for three rounds of Hotzone before dropping into an operation together to adapt to each others communication and play styles.
+The game features a roster of playable operators who all unique abilities while fitting into one of four archetypes: Assault, Support, Engineer, and Recon - Assault focuses on frontline combat, Support focuses on maintain or enhancing allies, Engineers focus on vehicles and bolstering defenses, and Recon gathers information on hostiles.